GimelStudio/GimelStudio/README.md

 !["Gimel Studio Banner"](/assets/banner/banner.jpeg "Gimel Studio")

-# About the Next Generation of Gimel Studio
+# About Gimel Studio

 This repository tracks the next step of Gimel Studio to become a truly usable and serious node-based, non-destructive image/vector editor.
 It is currently in ``initial development`` stage, working towards a usable MVP application.
 Things will probably change a lot from what is currently here.

-You’re welcome, to ask questions, give feedback, and suggest ideas and improvements.
+You’re welcome to ask questions, give feedback, and suggest ideas and improvements.

 # Project Vision